-The Station does not report pledges receivable due to the uncertainty of collectability.
-Contribution revenue is recognized when the pledge is collected in cash.
-There were no pledges receivable as of June 30, 2018 or 2017.
+Contribution revenue is recognized when pledges are received.
+There were no pledges receivable as of June 30, 2019 or 2018.

 Capital Assets

 Capital assets are recorded at historical cost except in the case of donated assets, which are recorded at the estimated fair value of the asset at the date of the donation.
 The Station has a capitalization threshold of \$5,000 for individual tangible personal property and \$25,000 for improvements other than buildings.
 Additions, improvements, and other outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for maintenance and repairs are expensed.